CodersCampus/supportDocs/docs/item/TREVOR_QUESTIONS.md

 - I have noticed that several graduates have continued to create and publish additional projects, even after their Final Project.
 Is this necessary?
 Recommended?
 - Which stacks do you recommend learning, after learning those offered in the bootcamp?
 - How do you analyze which stacks provide the best opportunity in the marketplace?
+- After finishing programs what to continue with?
+More java?
+Other languages?
+Working on the pursuit of a job exclusively?
+- I have heard about Angular, should we learn more about that in our personal time?
+- Eclipse or Intellij?
+- Where to learn more about Docker?
+- Where to learn more about javascript?
+Preferred source?
+- What do you recommend for deployment of an app for either production or development or both.
+Railway?
+AWS? etc
+-